-Our high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+Our science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Through building up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Our curriculum aims to ensure that all pupils: